- Best Dog Frisbee

 - Size and ‘gripability’

 The size and weight of your new canine frisbee needs to work with the size and energy levels of your own dog, otherwise it will never leave his toy box.
 Larger rubber frisbees are great for medium to large dogs who have lots of energy and the mouth strength to grip and carry the toy, while smaller rubber frisbees or material versions can be the better choice for smaller or less robust dogs.
+For more options, check out our detailed review of dog toy boxes.

 - Ease of throwing/smooth flight